infinitymdm/cs5783project/ieee/main.typ

 It is also possible that the observed differences are due to updates to the dataset since the publication of @model-soups.

-= Methods
+= Methods <methods>
 The goal of this paper is to demonstrate the effects of applying the model soups approach to an ensemble of finely-tuned diffusion models.
 We begin by tuning an ensemble of models based on the `cin256` model provided in @ldm.
-Each model starts with identical parameters, but is trained for 1 additional epoch through a subset of 50000 training images with a unique combination of learn rate and batch size.
+Each model starts with identical parameters, but is trained for 1 additional epoch through a subset of 50,000 training images with a unique combination of learn rate and batch size.
 This results in 9 finely-tuned models that we combine using model soups methods described below and detailed in @model-soups.

 == The Base Model: `cin256`
-The `cin256` model
+The `cin256` model is a latent diffusion model trained for class-conditional image synthesis on the full ImageNet dataset.
+According to @ldm, this model achieves a Fréchet Inception Distance (FID)
+@heusel2017fid of 7.76 on ImageNet.
+The model is trained over 971,043 steps on an Nvidia A100 GPU.

-== Fine-Tuning LDM Models
+== Fine-Tuning LDMs
+To create an ensemble of finely-tuned models, we first drew 50,000 random images from ImageNet to use as a training set and another 5,000 to use as a validation set.
+Then, starting from the pretrained base model, we fine-tuned each model by training it on a single pass through the data with a unique combination of learn rate and batch size.
+This produced 9 models fine-tuned with the following hyperparameters:

 == LDM Soup Recipes